dickhardt/email-verification-protocol/README.md

 ## 5. Token Presentation

-On receiving the ance`:
+On receiving the `issuance_token`:

 - **5.1** - the browser MUST verify the SD-JWT per (SD-JWT spec) by:

   - parsing the SD-JWT into header, payload, and signature components
   - confirming the presence of, and extracting the `alg` and `kid` fields from the SD-JWT header, and the `iss`, `iat`, `cnf`, `email`, and `email_verified` claims from the payload
-  - parsing the email domain from the `email` claim and looking up the `TXT` record for `email._web-identity.$EMAIL_DOMAIN` to verify the `iss` claim matches the issuer identifier in the DNS record
+  - parsing the email domain from the `email` claim and looking up the `TXT` record for `_email-verification_.$EMAIL_DOMAIN` to verify the `iss` claim matches the issuer identifier in the DNS record
-  - fetching the issuer's public keys from the `jwks_uri` specified in the `.well-known/web-identity` file
+  - fetching the issuer's public keys from the `jwks_uri` specified in the `.well-known/email-verification` file
   - verifying the SD-JWT signature using the public key identified by `kid` from the JWKS with the `alg` algorithm
   - verifying the `iat` claim is within 60 seconds of the current time
   - verifying the `email` claim matches the email address the user selected